Health care pathways

-Please discuss with a biology advisor specializing in healthcare (Lori Hays or Jonathan Miller) or the Edmonds College advising department to create an academic plan and transfer requirements for healthcare schools.
-Additional information about advising can be found on the advising healthcare majors page.
+To create an academic plan and learn more about transfer requirements for health care schools, meet with a biology advisor specializing in health care (Lori Hays or Jonathan Miller) or the Edmonds College advising department to create an academic plan and transfer requirements for health care schools.
+You can also find additional information about advising on the advising health care majors page.

 Why Edmonds College?

-For students needing to take pre-college English and/or pre-college mathematics may qualify for I-BEST courses.
-The following I-BEST courses allow students to take the pre-college courses concurrently while earning the prerequisite course credits needed towards the pre-nursing pathways or for those just needing prerequisites for a variety of healthcare careers.
+If you are a student that needs to take pre-college English and/or pre-college mathematics, you may qualify for I-BEST courses.
+The following I-BEST courses allow you to take the pre-college courses concurrently while earning the prerequisite course credits needed towards the pre-nursing pathways or for those just needing prerequisites for a variety of health care careers.
 These I-BEST courses include:

 *Eligible pre-college English placements include: AENGL 90 (ELA 90), AENGL 93 (ELA 93), AENGL 96 (ELA 96), ENGLP 90 (PREP 90), ENGLP 93 (PREP 93), ENGL 99 (PREP 99)